Optimal Control of a Navier-Stokes-Cahn-Hilliard System for Membrane-fluid Interaction

 \subsection{Well-posedness and stability of the state system}

-Let us begin with the proof of Theorem \ref{THM:RES} on the strong well-posedness of problem \eqref{eq:1}--\eqref{eq:7}. \begin{proof}[Proof of Theorem \ref{THM:RES}] In view of the proofs for \cite[Theorems 2.5, 2.7, 2.8]{WY}, we only sketch the proof by pointing out the main differences and necessary modifications in the two-dimensional case.
+We begin with the proof of Theorem \ref{THM:RES} on the strong well-posedness of problem \eqref{eq:1}--\eqref{eq:7}. \begin{proof}[Proof of Theorem \ref{THM:RES}] In view of the proofs for \cite[Theorems 2.5, 2.7, 2.8]{WY}, we only sketch the proof by pointing out the main differences and necessary modifications in the two-dimensional case.

 (1) \textbf{Existence of strong solutions}.
 The proof of existence can be done by means of a Faedo--Galerkin scheme similar to that in \cite[Section 3]{WY}.
 In the following, we just perform \textit{a priori} estimates for sufficiently smooth solutions along with the additional forcing term $\bu \in \L2 \HHH$.